MELVERN

 Rail Road Park and Overlook

 If you have a train enthusiast in your life, Melvern, Kansas, is the place to be.
-The caboose is located in Melvern Railroad Park, where you’ll also find the Atchison, Topeka & Santa Fe Pratt Truss Bridge, which was built in 1909 to carry vehicular traffic over the hand dug cut.
-The Highland 1-Room Schoolhouse is also located in the park and it a great cite to see!
+The caboose is located in Melvern Railroad Park, where you’ll also find the Atchison, Topeka, and Santa Fe Pratt Truss Bridge, which was built in 1909 to carry vehicular traffic over the hand dug cut.
+The Highland One Room Schoolhouse is also located in the park and it a great cite to see!
+Learn more.

 Riverfront Park and Trails